raiden-dev/s1/README.md

 # s1 – Static server for SPA development

 The light and simple node-way static server with mod_rewrite.
-Best suitable for single-page apps development but can be used to host anyting static.
+Best suitable for single-page apps development but can be used to host anything static.

 *Please, avoid using it in production.*